2024-learn/devsecops-nana/README.md

   - Lists the most critical web application security risks (list of common threats).
   - Regularly updated (every 3-4 yrs) to reflect emerging threats
   - This list contains high level categorization of the threats
-  - lists with more detailed security threats: Common Weakness Enumeration (CWE), OWASP ASVS
+  - Lists with more detailed security threats: Common Weakness Enumeration (CWE), OWASP ASVS
   - The order of the list reflects the combination of several factors, including:
     - Incident Rate (likelihood)
     - Impact
     - Exploitability
     - Detectability
+  - The more comprehensive OWASP is: OWASP Application Security Verification Standard(ASVS): <https://owasp.org/www-project-application-security-verification-standard/>
-  - 8 of the categories are from data
+  - _8 of the categories are from data:_
     - Data factors: CWEs Mapped, Incidence Rate, Weighted Exploit, Weighted Impact, Total Occurrences, ...
-  - 2 categories are from Top 10 community survey
+  - _2 categories are from Top 10 community survey:_
     - There are some security risks and trends that aren't in the data
     - It also takes time to develop new testing methodologies for new vulnerability types, etc.
     - It allows for security practitioners to vote for what they see as the highest risks that might not be in the data (yet)